 - 7.1.
 Helping to create a pattern of regular, punctual attendance is everybody's responsibility parents/carers/social workers, children and all members of academy staff. - 7.2.
-To help us all to focus on this we will: - Provide parents / carers with details on attendance in their child's reports and Go 4 schools
+To help us all to focus on this we will: - Hold regular staff training on the importance of excellent attendance for our students - Promote excellent school attendance in all our celebrations and assemblies - Reward our students for their excellent or improving school attendance - Celebrate with our parent/carers for their super support of their children